 Let’s get honest.

-There is so much talk about “becoming a wife” or “preparing for your husband” in the Christian space, but far too little about the mental and emotional preparation needed to sustain a healthy marriage.
+I constantly hear so much talk about “becoming a wife” or “preparing for your husband.”
+You know what I rarely hear about?
+The mental and emotional preparation needed to sustain a healthy marriage.

 We talk about being physically ready, spiritually mature, and financially stable.
 But what about your mind?
-What about your inner world — the thoughts you think about yourself, men, marriage, and God?
+What about your inner world — the thoughts and feelings you have about yourself, men, marriage, and God?

 God desires to give you good gifts, but He also wants you to be able to steward them.
 One of the best gifts you can give your future husband, future kid(s) (and yourself) is a renewed, emotionally healthy, and resilient mind.